jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 finally { Clear-ImpFaults }
 ```

-**Expected result:** Same-process request and health-check counters increase and logs cover the query window.
+**Expected result:** Request and health-check counters increase on the same resolver pod, and its logs include the time of the query.

-**Pass/fail criteria:** Pass when pod UID/restart count are fixed, forwarded requests increase, health-check failures increase, and timestamped logs are retained.
+**Pass/fail criteria:** Pass when the pod UID and restart count do not change during the test, forwarded-request and health-check-failure counters increase, and timestamped logs are saved.

 **Evidence to capture:** Before/after raw metrics, exact series, pod UID, restart count, query output, logs, and UTC window.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-On one retained resolver pod UID, restart count 0, the query returned the secondary in 2,000 ms; health failures increased 0 to 3, requests 0 to 1, and five log lines were captured.
-The reusable document omits the ephemeral UID value.
+**Established `aks01day2` evidence:** PASS on 2026-09-25.
+The resolver pod UID stayed the same and its restart count remained 0.
+The faulted query returned the secondary in 2,000 ms; `coredns_proxy_healthcheck_failures_total` increased from 0 to 2, `coredns_proxy_request_duration_seconds_count` increased from 0 to 1, and five matching resolver log lines were captured.
+These counters belong to that pod and reset when the pod restarts.

 #### IMP-13-APPLICATION-OBSERVABILITY

-##### IMP-13-APPLICATION-OBSERVABILITY: Correlate DNS with a logical request
+##### IMP-13-APPLICATION-OBSERVABILITY: Match DNS state to an application request

-**Validates item:** Application observability correlation
+**Validates item:** Application metrics and logs

-**Purpose:** Connect resolver evidence to user-visible request/dependency outcome.
+**Purpose:** Connect resolver data to the result of an application request and its dependency calls.

-**Prerequisites:** Supply a representative workload, correlation ID propagation, telemetry schema, and query.
+**Prerequisites:** Provide a representative workload, a request ID passed through each component, the telemetry fields, and a query for that request ID.

 **Commands:**